breakspear/bdtoolkit/README.md

    >> bdGUI(sys);                    % run the graphic user interface
 ```

-This final example shows how to construct a system of n=21 randomly connected Hindmarsh-Rose neurons with a user-defined connectivty matrix (Kij).
+This final example shows how to construct a system of n=21 randomly connected Hindmarsh-Rose neurons with a user-defined connectivity matrix (Kij).

 ```matlab
    >> help HindmarshRose             % model-specific help